 In the ‘blend it back’ system, we’ve no idea how much goes back in.
 Is 1%, 5%, 10% or more?
 But then again does it matter?

-If you see a number on the label, and don’t infer an age statement then you’ll probably be OK as well.
+If you see a number on the label and don’t infer an age statement then you’ll probably be OK as well.

 If I had a pound for every time I saw Ron Zacapa being described as a ‘23-Year-Old Rum’ on a drinks menu, I’d be a wealthy… a reasonably wealthy… a richer person!
-It’s not 23 years old – it’s a blend of Rums between 6 and 23 years old, that further comes without a clarification on what the average age might be.
+It’s not 23 years old – it’s a blend of Rums between 6 and 23 years old, that further comes without clarification on what the average age might be.

 Once you’ve got that detail fixed in your mind, then the only decision is ‘Do I like this Rum that offers all manner of cask influences on its taste profile?’
 And, ‘Can I afford to buy it?’.